sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 SYSTEM ARCHITECTURE and DESIGN

-28. Architecture or design lacks flexibility
+28. Architecture, design or technical solution lacks flexibility

 The architecture is incapable of supporting change requests and needs to be reworked.
 For example: in a computer system a Round-robin schecdule is a very neat architecture, and really good in some ways: as predictability and time estimation, but if lacks flexibility